ayyu/amq-userscripts/encoding/help.md

 Generally, lossy codecs save space by discarding information that's humanly inaudible.
 The more compression, the lower the cutoff frequency gets.
 MP3 @ 320K CBR usually cuts off at 20-22 kHz, so it's *usually* safe to use it as a source, but anything at lower bitrates gets worse rapidly.
 YMMV.
 Lossless files do not have this limitation.

+People will hate on you for using a 320K source for a 320K encode, but the differences are inaudible to human ears so you can safely dismiss them as mindless Redditors.
+However, using audio sources with clear degradation in quality (e.g. 128K YouTube rips) is noticeably worse, so avoid this at all costs unless you are encoding an obscure web-only release with no released OSTs.

 You can use [Spek](http://spek.cc/) to visualize this.

 ### fixing 3:2 pulldown, 30 FPS > 24 FPS